Google, Amazon prohibit firearm parts listings. It’s easy to find them anyway.

 “The sale of weapons, guns, and certain gun parts is strictly prohibited on Google Shopping,” said Google spokeswoman Caroline Klapper-Matos.
 “As soon as we found policy-violating results, we removed them and are working to prevent these instances from reoccurring.”

 Amazon didn’t respond to requests for comment.
-(Amazon CEO Jeff Bezos owns The Washington Post.)
+(Amazon chief executive Jeff Bezos owns The Washington Post.)

-After being contacted by The Post, Google eliminated some of the listings like the Hornady rounds and a box of Remington hollow point rounds, which could be found by searching for “ammunition” on the Shopping site and clicking an option for “Buy with Google.”
+After being contacted by The Post, Google eliminated some of the listings, such as the Hornady rounds and a box of Remington hollow point rounds, which could be found by searching for “ammunition” on the Shopping site and clicking an option for “Buy with Google.”
 It also eliminated some results noted by The Post found for “rifle magazine” and “ammunition belt.”
-Amazon on Tuesday pulled down listings for some rifle magazines identified after being notified Monday.
+Amazon on Tuesday pulled down listings for some rifle magazines after being notified Monday.

 [Renewed calls for gun control after dual massacres test a deeply divided NRA]

 Google’s list of prohibited products includes ammunition, as well as firearms, scopes, ammunition belts and guides for 3-D printing of guns, according to a policy it published online.
-Still, The Washington Post found examples of each on the Shopping site, including goods that could be purchased directly through Google, rather than by being routed to the merchant’s website first.
-Google Shopping shows millions of products for sale across the web, some of which are available to buy using Google as the credit card processor.
+Still, The Post found examples of each on the Shopping site, including goods that could be purchased directly through Google, rather than by being routed to the merchant’s website.
+Google Shopping shows millions of products for sale across the Web, some of which are available to buy using Google as the credit card processor.

 More than half of all goods on Amazon are now sold by independent merchants, and many of those items are shipped directly to consumers without Amazon’s direct involvement in the fulfillment process.
 But if the online retailer fulfills and ships the item to a customer — something typically required to gain the Prime shipping designation — it means that a merchant usually ships that item for storage to an Amazon warehouse.
 Then Amazon sends it to the customer once they click buy.